Kaiser Permanente Medical Assistant Career Launch Scholarship

 What type of support will I get as a recipient of the Kaiser Permanente Medical Assistant Career Launch scholarship?

-You will have access to free tutoring, coaching and professional development in addition to all the student services available through Seattle Central College.
+You will have access to free tutoring and coaching in addition to all the student services available through Seattle Central College.

 What funding is available apart from the scholarship?